dm-p/dm-p.github.io/_posts/2021-01-27-deneb-dev-log.md

 ---

-I'm planning to focus more on adding the remaining features over the coming few weeks, so hopefully we can get this out to a wider audience.
+I'm planning to focus more on adding the remaining features over the coming few weeks, so hopefully we can get this out to a wider audience for beta-testing very soon.

 Thanks for reading!
 Until next time,